bneils/wits-reminder/README.md

+# Warning
+This project is deprecated.
+I don't use WITS anymore and the error-handling and messaging is buggy.
+If you want to revive this project, I would fork it and change it to use something like Signal or Telegram.
+This may spam your phone number otherwise.

 # wits-reminder
 Tells me when I get new WITSmail, when grades are uploaded, and possibly even when teacher pages get changed.